Fixel-Institute/BRAVO/docs/usage.rst

 Once clicking ``Upload``, a new row will be insert to the deidentified patient table.
 If this patient has multiple device, follow instruction in Upload JSON Files (Research Only) to add new devices or additional JSON files.

-User may also opt to use the Batch Upload option (Work In Progress) with identified JSON file.
+User may also opt to use the Batch Upload option with identified JSON file.
 The server will deidentify all identified file based on a simple encrypted lookup table upload by the user.

 .. image:: images/BatchDeidentificationUpload.png
   :target: images/BatchDeidentificationUpload.png
   :width: 400

+More details on the encrypted lookup table can be found in `Patient Lookup Table`_ section.

 Upload Identified Patient (Clinician Account)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~